TheRealRaeed/raeedchat.js/README.md

   ) /* The parameter returned to the callback this contains the event message */ => {
     console.log(message.name); //the message.name property lets you get the name of the user if (message.message === "!help") {
-      message.send("Hey!"); // Will send the message "hey", this is a additional property added by this package }
+      message.send("Hey!"); // Will send the message "hey", this is a additional property added by this package MAKE SURE THE TOKEN IS SET BEFORE THIS!
+    }
     if (message.message === "!embed") {
       message.embed(